 It was also shown in~\cite{chen2024efficient} that, in the Clifford setting, one can construct design matrices that enable learning all learnable Pauli eigenvalues to \textit{relative} precision.
 We expect similar results to hold in the setting of FACES, but we leave this open.

 Ultimately, we would like to utilize these protocols to not only learn circuit-level noise, but to also mitigate it.
-With this in mind, a important feature of our protocol is that the design matrix is necessarily block diagonal.
+With this in mind, an important feature of our protocol is that the design matrix is necessarily block diagonal.
 In the aforementioned question of gauge parameters, it is already clear that each unlearnable function thus depends only on gate eigenvalues from the same Majorana-degree sector.
 Additionally, noisy expectation values of fixed Majorana-degree observables are necessarily linear functions of the ideal expectation values, even in the setting where these observables are not Majorana monomials (e.g. measuring the expected energy for a Hamiltonian of fixed Majorana degree).
 This contrasts with the setting of Pauli observables under Clifford-circuit evolution, and is reminiscent of training methods for error mitigation \cite{montanaro2021error, papic2025nearterm}.
-We leave a careful consideration of this problem for future work.
+We leave a careful consideration of this problem and other applications of our results to quantum simulation for future work.